gurunathan-r/gR00t/CTF writeup/Saastra CTF 2025.md

 <p class = "hidden"> X3J5b18heWFtYWRhXw==, follow seika</p>
 ```

-- here too i can see that there is a base64 e
+- here too i can see that there is a base64 encrypt value so i used base64 to decrypt and got a part of flag
+-